-As of March 31, 2024, our firm commitments to purchase transportation equipment totaled \$ 138.2 million.
+As of March 31, 2024 June 30, 2024, our firm commitments to purchase transportation equipment totaled \$138.2 million \$156.8 million.

-During the first quarter of 2022, the Company recorded a \$ 5.2 million charge as a result of an adverse audit assessment by a state tax authority over the applicability of sales tax for prior periods on rolling stock equipment used within that state.
+During the first quarter of 2022, the Company recorded a \$5.2 million charge as a result of an adverse audit assessments by a state tax authority over the applicability of sales tax for prior periods on rolling stock equipment used within that state.
 The Company filed a request for appeal of the audit assessment with the state jurisdiction, and during the second quarter of 2023, a ruling was made in favor of the state resulting in an additional \$2.9 million in interest and penalties being recorded by the Company.
 The Company filed a petition request with the state Appellate Tax Board in January 2024.
-Both the initial charge and the additional interest and penalties incurred are recorded within operating supplies and expenses-net on the consolidated statements of comprehensive income.
+Both the 2024 covering periods at appeals.
+The initial charge, and as well as the additional interest and penalties incurred are recorded within operating supplies and expenses-net on the consolidated statements of comprehensive income.